mozfet/meteor-logs/README.md

     {foo: ['bar']}, 'loads of other objects and arrays and literals', ['A', 'B', {C: 'C'}] , 42);
 ```

+## Smart Errors

+Logging an error automatically throws an exception.

 ## Tag filtering on the console